EnglundE/pasta-palace-ms2/README.md

 | -------------------------------------- | :--------------------------------------: | --------------------------------------: | ----------------: |
 | Opening hours to be statically present | Scroll down to the bottom of the website | Easy to find and read the opening hours | Works as expected |

-> - Developer comment: After testing of opening hours a new paragraph was added under the hero image to get the opening hours more visible to the user sooner.
+> - Developer comment: After testing of opening hours a new paragraph was added under the hero image to get the opening hours visible to the user sooner.

 > 3. As a first time visitor i want to check out the location: